 Staff Augmentation Use Case

 Of course, you can think about how to find a web developer on your own.
-You may look for freelancers on specialized platforms like Upwork, hire someone in-house, or choose outsourcing.
+You may look for freelancers on specialized freelance web developer sites like Upwork, hire someone in-house, or choose outsourcing.

 Several Staff Augmentation Peculiarities

-Notably, staff augmentation agreements are flexible.
+- Notably, staff augmentation agreements are flexible.
 Most of the time, they are short-term and project-based, and the payments are usually issued according to hourly rates.
 As such, Upsilon provides team augmentation services for growth-stage businesses and uses the sprint-based pricing model.

 Staff Augmentation Pros and Cons

 - The fact that you quickly get to fill a "void" in your startup team structure by turning to an IT outsourcing provider.

 - You don't have to spend time on recruitment and get ahold of the due expertise and lacking talent.